The UK Space Agency announces funding

-The UK Space Agency is inviting local development bodies to bid for funding of up to £100,000 to help put space at the heart of local economies.
+The UK Space Agency is inviting local development bodies to bid for funding of up to £100,000 to help put space at the heart of local economies to support economic development, and next generation space missions

 The £600,000 Regional Space Development fund launched today aims to accelerate the development of a thriving, resilient and well-connected space ecosystem across the UK.